Interested for Study in Australia.

 Australian Student Visa.

 To study in Australia, you are required to obtain a student visa.
-There are various subclasses of the Australian student visa, however, Indian students planning to study in Australia for the first time are required to apply for an Australian Subclass 500 Student Visa.
+There are various subclasses of the Australian student visa, however, Indian students planning to studying in Australia for the first time are required to apply for an Australian Subclass 500 Student Visa.

 When to apply for Australian student visa?